I read (and hear) this all the time.

 Have you ever seen that show “Extreme Cheapskates?
 Those people are dirt poor.

 The spartan life idea sets you up with that “scarcity mindset”.
 The idea you can shrink your way to wealth.

 I think there’s a better way that allows both savings and amazing business growth.

 …and it all starts with the right cash flow plan.
-The same kind of plan I outline in my new book.
+Something I talk about in my daily email and in my media app.